CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ### Keepalive Interval

 If a link is up but the neighboring BGP process hangs or crashes, the FRRouting `watchfrr` daemon, which monitors the various FRRouting daemons, attempts to restart it.
 BGP itself has a keepalive interval that is exchanged between neighbors.
 By default, this keepalive interval is set to 3 seconds.
 You can increase this interval to a higher value, which decreases CPU load, especially in the presence of a lot of neighbors.
 The keepalive interval is the periodicity with which the keepalive message is sent.
-The hold time specifies how many keepalive messages can be lost before the connection is considered invalid, and is typically set to three times the keepalive time and defaults to 9 seconds.
+The hold time specifies how many keepalive messages can be lost before the connection is considered invalid.
+The hold time is typically set to three times the keepalive time and defaults to 9 seconds.

 The following example commands set the keepalive interval to 10 seconds and the hold time to 30 seconds.